Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 \subsection{Firm-Level Analysis: The Magnificent Seven}

 We extend the aggregate analysis to firm-level data on the ``Magnificent Seven'' stocks (MSFT, AMZN, META, GOOGL, AAPL, TSLA, NVDA), constructing firm-specific counterfactuals from Compustat real revenue per share and R\&D expenditure per share over a bubble-excluded 2006--2019 training window.
 The unadjusted PSY test rejects in four of seven stocks (MSFT, GOOGL, TSLA, NVDA), with NVDA strongest (GSADF~$=4.155$) and TSLA showing a prolonged 2020--2021 episode.
 After firm-level technology adjustment, the explosive signals disappear for MSFT, GOOGL, NVDA, AMZN, and META (in-sample $R^2$ between 0.741 and 0.961), while TSLA continues to reject at the 1\% level (test statistic $4.696$) and AAPL becomes significant at the 5\% level (test statistic $2.317$, $R^2=0.407$), consistent with residual idiosyncratic dynamics.
-These firm-level results parallel the index-level finding: technology adjustment removes the dominant source of apparent explosiveness in prices fundamentally driven by AI-era technology growth.
+These firm-level results parallel the index-level finding: technology adjustment removes the dominant source of apparent explosiveness for most firms, while leaving some firm-specific residual signals.
 The full firm-level methodology, results table, and date-stamping figures (Tables~\ref{tab:mag7_psy} and~\ref{tab:mag7_psy_adj}; Figures~\ref{fig:psy_mag7} and~\ref{fig:psy_mag7_adj}) are reported in Appendix~\ref{app:firmlevel}.